 That old Hebrew salvation story was brought about by God as an earthly copy of what is spiritual for us.
 Their worship was a part of that copy.
 They worshipped at an earthly tabernacle to foretell how we would worship at God’s spiritual tabernacle.

-That old tabernacle was not God’s true tabernacle; it was only an earthly copy of His true tabernacle.
+That old tabernacle was only an earthly copy of the true tabernacle.
 Christ is the true High Priest and He is seated in God’s true tabernacle, not the earthly copy.
 The writer then tells us how those old Hebrew priests were serving a copy and shadow of the heavenly things (Hebrews 8:5).

 In the next chapter he tells us that Christ did not enter a holy place made with hands, “a mere copy of the true one, but into heaven itself, now to appear in the presence of God for us” (Hebrews 9:24).

 Christ is our true High Priest and He is now seated at the right hand of the Father in the true tabernacle Holy of Holies.
 He is serving as our High Priest in the inner room Holy of Holies as we serve in the outer room holy place of the church on earth.